um-grex/grex-docs/content/english/running-jobs/using-localdisks.md

 In some extreme cases, it may be beneficial to avoid using the shared parallel filesystem and instead utilize local disk storage.
 Local disks, particularly SSDs, are directly attached to the node and do not strain the Metadata Servers of the shared filesystem.
 This approach may improve the performance of jobs that involve large numbers of small files.

+However, there are the following limitations:

-> Note that node-local storage is temporary and will be deleted at the end of the SLURM job.
+> * The node-local storage is temporary and will be deleted at the end of the SLURM job.

-> __Note:__ the node-local storage is limited by what is available at the node (usually about 100-200GB).
+> * The node-local storage is limited by what is available at the node (usually about 100-200GB).
 Large datasets would still have to use the __/project__ filesystem.
+> * The node-local storage is local to the node, and is not available for milti-node, parallel computing jobs.
+Generally it is not worth the trouble to try using local disks manually, across several nodes.

 ### Using temporarily directory for SLURM jobs